 If you’ve ever been to Japan, you may have noticed the distinct lack of facial hair pretty much anywhere you look.
-At first, I thought it was purely genetics, but maybe there’s some sort of cultural reason that explains why you never see beards in Japan.
+At first, I thought it was purely genetics, but maybe there’s some sort of cultural reason (just like why Japanese people don’t hug) that explains why you never see beards in Japan.

 Japanese people tend not to have beards because of historical connotations, a representation of laziness, and employers unwilling to tolerate anything less than a clean-shaven face.

 To truly understand the reasons why Japanese people rarely have facial hair, we need to take a deep dive into the history of beards in Japan and their cultural significance throughout the ages.

 If we go all the way back to medieval Japan, 1185 to 1603 CE, and even a little way into the Edo period, facial hair (hige) and hairstyle (chonmage) were extremely important.
 We know samurai were high-ranking members of society, so the chonmage hairstyle became the mark of status among everyone.

 Facial hair and topknots were also seen as manly symbols in such a militaristic society.
 However, as peace fell across the land, samurai were forced to shave their facial hair, and those who did not would be seen as completely barbaric.